 It is anticipated that the new pavements will be primarily supported on a layer of compacted structural fill, consisting of scarified, thoroughly moisture conditioned and recompacted existing soils.
-The near-surface soils generally consist of clayey sands, sandy clays and silty clays with occasional silty sands and sandy silts.
-Based on the variable composition of the near-surface soils, the soils are considered to possess poor pavement support characteristics with estimated R-values ranging from 5 to 25.
+The near-surface soils generally consist of sandy clays and silty clays.
+These soils are considered to possess poor pavement support characteristics with estimated R-values ranging from 5 to 20.
 The subsequent pavement design is therefore based upon an assumed R-value of 10.
 Any fill material imported to the site should have support characteristics equal to or greater than that of the on-site soils and be placed and compacted under engineering-controlled conditions.
 It is recommended that R-value testing be performed after completion of rough grading.
 Depending upon the results of the R-value testing, it may be feasible to use thinner pavement sections in some areas of the site.